material-foundation/material-remixer-android/SUPPORTED_DATA_TYPES.md

 ## API Flavors

-First of all you need to know that there are two ways to use variables, either directly through a explicit API in the form of Builders (all in package `com.google.android.libraries.remixer`) or through a convenient set of annotations found in `com.google.android.libraries.remixer.annotations`.
+First of all you need to know that there are two ways to use variables, either directly through an explicit API in the form of Builders (all in package `com.google.android.libraries.remixer`) or through a convenient set of annotations found in `com.google.android.libraries.remixer.annotations`.

 **It is recommended you consistently use annotations unless you are extending Remixer**.